This post includes affiliate links.

 Next, start adding about 1-2 inches of hot glue to the bottom of a foam cone and then gently and carefully place one end of your loop yarn right onto the hot glue.

 Be careful as the hot glue is very hot and can burn you.
-Be sure to work in medium speed such that the glue does not dry before you add the loop yarn around it; but still not too fast such that you touch the very hot glue when pressing the loop yarn onto it.
+Be sure to work in medium speed so that the glue does not dry before you add the loop yarn around it; but still not too fast that you touch the very hot glue when pressing the loop yarn onto it.

 Doesn’t it loop pretty and festive already?
 It is also extremely soft as it is made with bulky polyester yarn.
 Now, even your kids can play with it and you don’t have to worry too much whether it would break (be sure to not apply pressure or force as the foam can break).

 I glued one fluffy pom-pom with metallic strands right on top of the Christmas Tree.
 Next, I used my hot glue carefully to glue the little tiny pom-poms all around the Christmas Tree.
 That’s it.
 You are done. of course, you can add more decoration, even more, realistic ones, but I love the way it turned out.

 For the white version of the Loop Yarn Christmas Tree, I even added one strand of normal yarn all around it to make it look like a garland.
 Beautiful!

 My mom loves all of my Loop Yarn Christmas Trees.
 I am so excited to see her versions as she has different colored loop yarn in Germany.
 This project is so easy and fast, I am sure your kids can help you with this project, too.
 Just be careful with the hot glue.
 Maybe try normal liquid glue and see if it hold up.
 I have not tried it yet, so I am not sure of the results.

 If you prefer the video tutorial for the Loop Yarn Christmas Trees, check out my festive and quick video below.

 How to Make the Loop Yarn Christmas Trees – Video Tutorial